 All three referees are in the final group for the 2010 World Cup in South Africa and are expected to officiate in the tournament that starts on 11 June.

 Every week in the build-up to Russia 2018, FIFA.com will be highlighting a classic FIFA World Cup image.
-We continue with a look back to the diving header that took Bulgaria to the 1994 semi-finals.
+We continue with a look back to Ronaldinho’s much-debated free-kick winner against England in 2002.

 Simone Zaza speaks to FIFA.com about the nightmare spell that followed his penalty miss at UEFA EURO 2016 and his recent revival with Valencia that has taken him back into the Italian national squad.

 Now aged 28, Julio Tavares only turned professional in 2012.
 FIFA.com sat down with the Cape Verde forward, who discusses being a former regional petanque champion, playing in goal for a season and his nation's Russia 2018 hopes.

 Prolific Wood seeks to take club form to Russia